952 F.3d 1051 (9th Cir. 2020)

 Like the recent infringement litigation involving Robin Thicke and Pharrell Williams, this claim against Led Zeppelin appears to be simply a gambit to extract a settlement from a well-heeled defendant by capitalizing upon judges’ reluctance to dismiss infringement claims based on their own perceptions of extrinsic and intrinsic similarities between protected expression of musical works.
 Because of this reluctance, the claims are tried before juries that are typically comprised of individuals less intellectually and musically competent than the judges.
 This is, of course, a desirable outcome for a plaintiff because it typically allows the plaintiff to present himself as David versus Goliath, i.e., as a victim of greedy and bullying music industry heavyweights that many jurors of modest means would be happy to take down a peg, regardless of the merits of the claim.
 Faced with this reality, defendants commonly settle to avoid the expense of trial preparation, and the negative press that even spurious claims generate.
 These regrettable settlements are the outcomes sought by opportunist attorneys representing plaintiffs on a contingency-fee basis, allowing them to obtain a financial windfall while avoiding the cost of trying the case on the merits.
 Settlement may be the most economically sensible approach for a particular defendant, but settling also encourages others to make speculative assertions of infringement.

-Zepplin prevailed in the district court jury trial, and the plaintiff has appealed this outcome.
-His brief (linked above) claims that the district court unfairly limited the jury’s determination regarding substantial similarity of musical expression to a comparison of the music of the two songs, and not the sounds of the recorded performances in which they were distributed to the public.
+Zeppelin prevailed in the district court jury trial, and the plaintiff appealed this outcome.
+His brief (linked below) claims that the district court unfairly limited the jury’s determination regarding substantial similarity of musical expression to a comparison of the music of the two songs, and not the sounds of the recorded performances in which they were distributed to the public.
 More interesting, however, are the brief’s imaginative attempts to support its claim of the inequity of the court’s focus on the scope of expression as documented in copyright deposit copies: suppose, it frets, the Copyright Office were to lose or discard a deposit?; and even more concerning (!?)
 “Submitting 100% Accurate Deposit Copies of Musical Works would Have Been Prohibitively Expensive for Artists.”